American Civil War Life: The Union’s Path To War - The Situation Apr 1861

 As the barrage continued, the damage became more and more severe.
 Heated shot – cannon balls heated by oven-like fires before being loaded into the cannon - set wooden structures, like the barracks and the main entrance gate, ablaze.
 Rain during the first evening helped extinguish these fires, but during the next day, the structures were set afire again.
 The main entrance gate was soon destroyed by the fire, leading to fears that an enemy storming party could enter.
 The barracks were soon beyond salvation, and the smoke was making life hazardous for all defenders.
 The spreading flames threatened the ammunition magazines, where many barrels of gunpowder were stored.
 This threat eventually forced Anderson to close the metallic, fireproof doors and also to throw several barrels into the harbor.
 These barrels floated right back up to the fort.
 They were exposed to incoming shells as well as to sparks from the fires (which actually did ignite some of the barrels), so the fort was endangered at the waterline.
 These acts also drastically reduced the amount of ammunition that was available to Sumter’s gun crews.

 With supplies and ammunition dangerously low, and possibilities of catastrophe growing ever greater, further resistance was eventually deemed useless.
-After 34 hours - less than two days - of bombardment, Major Anderson surrendered his garrison.
+After 34 hours - less than two days - of bombardment, Major Anderson agreed to a truce at 2 pm (1400) on April 13, preparatory to the evacuation of his garrison and surrender of the fort about 24 hours later.

 This battle, for all of its fury, ultimately resulted in no lives lost on either side.
 Regardless, the bombardment meant that the seceded states were in full-armed rebellion against the U.S. This bloodless first battle portended much greater slaughter in the days ahead.

-Of the garrison at Fort Sumter, two lives were lost after the surrender.
-During the 100 gun salute to the United States flag, allowed under the terms of surrender, a spark from a cannon ignited a pile of ammunition nearby, killing or mortally wounding the two men.
-The salute was thus reduced to 50 guns and the garrison, after lowering its flag and carrying it with them, marched out of the fort.
+Of the garrison at Fort Sumter, two lives were lost during the surrender of the fort on April 14.
+During the 100 cannon-shot salute to the United States flag, allowed under the terms of surrender, a spark from the 47th cannon shot ignited a pile of ammunition nearby, killing or mortally wounding the two men.
+The salute was thus reduced to 50 shots and the garrison, after lowering its flag and carrying it with them, marched out of the fort.
 They then boarded a transport for New York.
 South Carolina forces ecstatically occupied the fort and constructed a temporary flagstaff (the original one had been cut down during the bombardment).
 Soon, the flag of the Confederacy, the Stars and Bars, was raised over the fort.

 © 2013 Gary Tameling